Riley-Py/UWaterloo-Work/MSE 261/Time Value of Money.md

 ### Why We Value Money Today More Than Tomorrow?
 - *Psychology* - Humans are impatient and want immediate gratification over delayed rewards
-- *Liquidity Preference* - Humans value liquidity for transactions, precautionary purposes, and speculation (investment)
+- *Liquidity Preference* - Humans value liquidity (how quick an asset can be converted to cash) for transactions, precautionary purposes, and speculation (investment)
 - *Uncertainty* - Future is uncertain
 - *Inflation* - Money loses purchasing power over time due to rising prices
 - *Opportunity cost* - Having money now offers more options/investment opportunities